- The Movement of a Feline, And The Weight of a Zoid!

 For the 2016 MPZ-01 Shield Liger, we started the project from the point of view of "facing the history of Zoids."
 Although we've accumulated a lot of know-how, we wanted to "recreate the silhouette of the animal as closely as possible."
 We studied the movements of lions and achieved a frame that recreated the lion's walking posture for the MPZ-01 Shield Liger.
 For the AZ-01 Blade Liger being released this time we'll use this know-how about recreatng a lion's natural movement, which is unique to Zoids, and that'll be the starting off point for the product design.

-For this reason we didn't try to recreate the anime proportions for the AZ-01 Blade Liger.
+This is why we didn't try to recreate the anime proportions for the AZ-01 Blade Liger.
 In addition to further exploring the "expression of a lion's proportions and walking style" created through the MPZ-01 Shield Liger, the idea was to incorporate the image of the Blade Liger from the anime, including elements that were desired by fans.

 The AZ-01 Blade Liger as a product doesn't perfectly recreates the memories from the anime.
 It was a challenge to figure out how to express the Blade Liger as a "moving kit", which has been inherited from Tomy and evolved through Takara Tomy.
-This product will is based on the theme of recreating the lion-type Zoid, the Blade Liger, using modern technology.
+This product is based on the theme of recreating the lion-type Zoid, the Blade Liger, using modern technology.

 — Recently, other companies have been selling figures and plastic models based on the Zoids theme.
 However, since Takara Tomy is also releasing Zoids, do you want to focus on their movement?